Office of Electricity, Department of Energy (DOE).

 Notice of application.

-Idaho Power Company (IPC) has applied for authority to transmit electric energy from the United States to Mexico pursuant to section 202(e) of the Federal Power Act.
+Idaho Power Company (Applicant or Idaho Power) has applied for authorization to transmit electric energy from the United States to Canada pursuant to the Federal Power Act.

-Comments, protests or requests to intervene must be submitted on or before March 29, 2001.
+Comments, protests, or motions to intervene must be submitted on or before June 27, 2019.

 BILLING CODE 6450-01-P